-There are over 400 different forms of anemia.
-Dr. Rita Louise focuses on the most common forms and tells you what to do about them.
+There are over 400 different forms of anaemia.
+Dr Rita Louise focuses on the most common forms of iron-deficiency anemia and tells you what to do about them.

 Iron Deficiency Anemia

-Iron deficiency anemia occurs when the amount of iron in the body is too low, thus affecting hemoglobin production.
-It is most often found where there is ongoing blood loss, such as in women with heavy menstrual periods, as well as in individuals who suffer from conditions such as bleeding ulcers, gastroenteritis, hemorrhoids, colon polyps or colon cancer.
+It is most often found where there is ongoing blood loss, such as in women with heavy menstrual periods, as well as in individuals who suffer from conditions such as bleeding ulcers, gastroenteritis, haemorrhoids, colon polyps or colon cancer.

-There are a few reasons why someone may suffer from B12 anemia.
-They include the inability of the body to absorb vitamin B12, such as those with intestinal disorders which affect absorption of nutrients.
+There are a few reasons why someone may suffer from B12 anaemia.
+They include the inability of the body to absorb vitamin B12, such as those with intestinal disorders which affect the absorption of nutrients.

 Recommendations For Wellness